 All these basic functions can be achieved by implementing a simple chatbot on a government service website.

-The bot can be programmed to provide a choice of options and give standard answers.
-In this case, no complex development including artificial intelligence is necessary.
+The chatbot can be programmed to provide a choice of options and give standard answers.
+In this case, no complex chatbot development including artificial intelligence is necessary.

 In many cases, these chatbots can leverage the possibilities of popular messenger platforms, such as Facebook Messenger, to establish communication with the community.